Remove a toolbar that has taken over your Firefox search or home page

 This article will help you remove thirdparty toolbars like Ask.com, Babylon, searchqu, MyStart, incredibar, seeearch, somoto, sweetim, uTorrent, and others from Firefox and restore your default home page and search settings.

-- If you just want to remove a search engine from the Firefox Search Bar, see the Use the Search bar in Firefox and manage search engines article.
+- If you just want to remove a search engine from the Firefox Search Bar, see the Use the search bar in Firefox article.

 - If you need help with toolbar customization or if you simply want to hide a toolbar, see Customize Firefox controls, buttons and toolbars